teachen-ch/voty/docs/ballots.md

 - Create a new voty-ballots-2022-XX.yaml from voty-ballots-easyvote-template.yaml
 - Add texts and links from easyvote.ch
-- run `yarn db:load backkup/voty-ballots-2022-XX.yml`
+- run `yarn load:db backkup/voty-ballots-2022-XX.yml`
   (if this does not work: temporarly add to fixtures/testdb.yml)
 - run `pg_dump --table=ballots --data-only --column-inserts voty > backup/voty-ballots-2022-XX.sql`
 - run `ssh -t prod "./psql"` and copy & paste the sql statements from above file
 - run `ssh -t dev "./psql"` if needed

 That's it, happy votying :-)